kevinveenbirkenbach/cymais/roles/systemd-notifier-telegram/README.md

 ## Description

 This Ansible role installs the necessary components for sending Telegram notifications through systemd when any service fails.
-It configures the `systemd_notifier_telegram` service and handles the setup of Telegram bot parameters and notification templates.
+It configures the `systemd-notifier-telegram` service and handles the setup of Telegram bot parameters and notification templates.

 Features include:

 - Installation and configuration of a Telegram notifier service.
 - Customizable templates for Telegram messages sent on service failure.

-This role is part of the `systemd_notifier` suite, which provides a comprehensive solution for service failure notifications in a systemd environment.
+This role is part of the `systemd-notifier` suite, which provides a comprehensive solution for service failure notifications in a systemd environment.

 ## Requirements